mrebolleda/commonslab_old/landing.md

 		<header class="major">
 			<h2>About the COMMONS LAB</h2>
 		</header>
 		<p>The acronym stands for "Community organization, microbial metabolism and the origins of Natural Selection".
 But the name stands for something bigger: A common space to work and create in community.
-In the lab, we are interested in understanding how predictable are community assembly, function and evolution?
+In the lab, we are interested in understanding how predictable are community assembly, function, and evolution?
 How do ecological dynamics affect evolutionary outcomes?
-And how, in turn, does evolutionary  </p>
+And how, in turn, does evolutionary change affect ecological interactions?
+What kind of ecological and evolutionary changes open novel trajectories and what kind of changes and interactions canalize future responses?
+For me (María Rebolleda-Gómez) the lab is about understanding organisms in relationships.
+It is about understanding the historical nature of evolution and how microbes shape and are shaped by their ecologies.   </p>
 		<ul class="actions">
 			<li><a href="generic.html" class="button next">Get Started</a></li>
 		</ul>